VZXdev/Quasar/README.md

 > [!IMPORTANT]
 > I am not responsible for your accounts, so if you abuse our program and get banned, there is nothing we can do.

+> [!WARNING]
+> Attention!
+Quasar source code is not available to the public!
+To see the source code of Jupiter, [Follow the link](https://github.com/VZXdev/Jupiter)